-Whether you want to improve industrial noise control to meet OSHA safety standards or enhance sound quality in loud industrial or public facilities, acoustic industrial baffles from AmCraft are the flexible, easy-to-install solution you’ve been looking for.
+Whether you want to improve industrial noise control to meet OSHA safety standards or enhance sound quality in loud industrial or public facilities, AmCraft Industrial Curtain Wall’s industrial acoustic baffles are the flexible, easy-to-install solution you’ve been looking for.

-We have the noise control solution for Industrial Sound Baffles, Wall Panels, and Ceiling Absorbers.
+Our industrial sound baffles, wall panels, and ceiling noise absorbers provide the noise control solution for your industrial needs.
 Choose the type and size to fit your room or workspace.
 Sound absorbing industrial curtains create a custom barrier around noisy equipment.

 More than 30 million workers experience dangerously high levels of noise in the workplace and hearing loss is one of the most reported work injuries in the United States.
 To protect workers, OSHA is enhancing its enforcement of industrial noise control standards.